-The year-on-year rate of increase in the CPI (all items less fresh food) is likely to be in the range of 2.5-3.0 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
-While the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices are expected to wane, the rate of increase is projected to be
+The year-on-year rate of increase in the CPI (all items less fresh food) is likely to be at around 2.5 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
+While the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices are expected to wane, the rate of increase is projected to be pushed up through fiscal 2025 by factors such as a dissipation of the effects of the government's measures pushing down CPI inflation.
+Meanwhile, underlying CPI inflation is expected to increase gradually, since it is projected that the output gap will improve and that medium- to long-term inflation expectations will rise with a virtuous cycle between wages and prices continuing to intensify.
+In the second half of the projection period, it is likely to be at a level that is generally consistent with the price stability target.